List of suspensions in the NFL

 The following is a list of suspensions in the National Football League (NFL).
 Most NFL suspensions have been for players, but several coaches, owners, general managers, and game officials have also been suspended.

-In 1997, in the wake of the O. J. Simpson murder trial, the league under Commissioner Paul Tagliabue adopted a Violent Crime Policy which gave the league broad powers to fine and suspend players for violent crimes but only after a conviction.
+In 1997, in the wake of the O. J. Simpson murder trial, the league under Commissioner Paul Tagliabue adopted a Violent Crime Policy which gave the league broad powers to fine and suspend players for violent crimes following a conviction.
 In 2000, the league revised its Violent Crime Policy to allow the league to suspend for non-violent crimes and other off-the-field actions.
 This was the Personal Conduct Policy.

 After Roger Goodell became commissioner in 2006, the league began cracking down on players performing violent hits, as well as handing out more frequent suspensions for violating the league's personal conduct and substance abuse policies.
 In March 2007, Goodell introduced a revised Personal Conduct Policy which strengthened the existing conduct rules.
 Following the 2011 NFL season, Goodell handed down one of the most severe suspensions in league history when he suspended eight players and coaches for their involvement in the New Orleans Saints bounty scandal.